Marysoulka/Graph-Neural-Network-Pooling-by-Edge-Cut/README.md

 | PubMed        | 78.7%                 | 79.1%              |

 ## **Supplementary Material**

-### **Presentation**
-You can view the project presentation [here](./path-to-presentation-file.pptx).
-(Replace `./path-to-presentation-file.pptx` with the actual file path in your repository, e.g., `presentation/Graph_Pooling_Edge_Cut.pptx`.)

-### **Article**
-The research article associated with this project is available [here](./path-to-article.pdf).
-(Replace `./path-to-article.pdf` with the actual file path in your repository, e.g., `docs/Graph_Pooling_Edge_Cut.pdf`.)

-## **Conclusion**
-This project introduced a novel edge-based pooling technique for graph neural networks that effectively clusters nodes by cutting edges with minimal importance.
-The method was benchmarked against state-of-the-art techniques, demonstrating its competitive performance and potential for solving graph-related machine learning tasks.

-## **Acknowledgments**
-This project was conducted as part of engineering studies and reflects a collaborative effort in exploring advanced topics in machine learning and graph analysis.

-## **Supplementary Material**
 Presentation
 The project presentation is included in this repository: Graph_Pooling_Edge_Cut.pptx.

 Article
 The research article is included in this repository: Graph_Pooling_Edge_Cut.pdf.

+## **Conclusion**
+This project introduced a novel edge-based pooling technique for graph neural networks that effectively clusters nodes by cutting edges with minimal importance.
+The method was benchmarked against state-of-the-art techniques, demonstrating its competitive performance and potential for solving graph-related machine-learning tasks.

+## **Acknowledgments**
+This project was conducted as part of engineering studies and reflects a collaborative effort to explore advanced topics in machine learning and graph analysis.